 Irish Studies Minor

-Students pursuing the minor are encouraged to take advantage of partnerships that the Irish Studies program and the Center for International Programs have forged with the National Universities of Ireland at Galway and Maynooth, University College Cork, University College Dublin, Trinity College Dublin, the University of Ulster, and Queen’s University Belfast.
-Those wishing to study in Ireland must successfully complete an Irish Studies pre-requisite course at Boston College.
-It is important to note that only two courses taken abroad in any given semester may be applied to the Irish Studies minor.
+Students pursuing a minor in Irish Studies are encouraged to take advantage of partnerships that the Irish Studies program and the Center for International Programs have forged with the National University of Ireland Galway, Maynooth University, University College Cork, University College Dublin, Trinity College Dublin, the University of Ulster, and Queen’s University Belfast.